zhiyunliu/go-mssqldb/README.md

 * `multisubnetfailover`
   * `true` (Default) Client attempt to connect to all IPs simultaneously.
   * `false` Client attempts to connect to IPs in serial.
+* `guid conversion` - Enables the conversion of GUIDs, so that byte order is preserved.
+UniqueIdentifier isn't supported for nullable fields, NullUniqueIdentifier must be used instead.

 ### Connection parameters for namedpipe package
 * `pipe`  - If set, no Browser query is made and named pipe used will be `\\<host>\pipe\<pipe>`